DedFishy/BananaBot/README.md

 <li><p id="4">Not on PyPI and needs to be added separately.
 Should be bundled with BananaBot.
 </ol>
 <br>This may not be a complete list of requirements.
 If you get any errors about missing packages, install them, and maybe create an issue or a discussion about it!

+Please note that the `sugurl` in `config.py` is actually deprecated and can be left blank.